 What tax information shoud I consider?

 Review the IRS Guide for Scholarships, Fellowships and Tuition Reductions.
-The W&M Office of the Bursar issues the 1098 in each year in January.
+The W&M Bursar's Office issues the 1098 in each year in January.
 To find out what education tax reductions apply to you, please contact an independent tax advisor.

 What is the Q.A.
 Program?